bit-phile/bit-phile.github.io/content/tech/docker/getting-started-with-docker.md

 |_.__/|_|\__|_|   |_| |_|_|_|\___|
 ```

-Awesome, right!
+Awesome, right?

-We can also pass argument while we are running the container.
+We can also pass arguments while we are running the container.

 ``` shell
 docker run docker-fedora-test hello world
 ```

-`hello world` gets append as argument to `fedora` entrypoint command.
+`hello world` gets append as an argument to `fedora` entrypoint command.

 Folks, this is it for now.
-There are lots of things come in docker and it is hard to put everything in one place both for you and me.
-So, see you in next post on docker.
+There are lots of things that come in docker and it is hard to put everything in one place both for you and me.
+So, see you in the next post on docker.
 Stay tuned.

 Please provide your feedback as it helps me improve the posts and get more information to you.